-ACTF-371: Introduction to Auditioning Technique (2.5)
+ACTF-371: Audition Technique 1 (2.5)

-Introduction to Auditioning Technique focuses on the exploration and practice of techniques for professional camera auditions with an emphasis on preparing for cold readings.
+Audition Technique 1 focuses on the exploration and practice of techniques for professional camera auditions with an emphasis on preparing for cold readings.

 ACTF-400: Acting for Camera: Performance Workshop (.5-6)

 Acting for Camera: Performance Workshop is a variable credit class for pass/fail.
 This class is offered in tandem with Acting for Camera 1-3.
 The workshop is designed for rehearsal and blocking for filmed and live performances.